jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

     * With only selection, the chromosomes will never change

-* Like most things with genetic algorithms, there are no real hard rules on how this is done
+* Like most things with GAs, there are no real hard rules on how this is done
 * Typically there should be a way to exploit what is already known to be good
 * And there should be a way to add some new information to the chromosomes, to better explore the search space